 Spider currently being crawled.
 This is an instance of the spider class provided while constructing the crawler, and it is created after the arguments given in the crawl() method.

-'''

-crawl(args, kwargs)

-'''
+crawl(\args, \\kwargs)

 Starts the crawler by instantiating its spider class with the given args and kwargs arguments, while setting the execution engine in motion.
-Should be called only once.

 Returns a deferred that is fired when the crawl is finished.